 Crockpot Stuffed Pepper Soup

 This crockpot stuffed pepper soup was originally published in January 2013.
-The post has been updated as of April 5, 2018 with new photos, text and improved recipe instructions!
+The post has been updated as of April 5, 2018 with new photos, text and improved recipe instructions.

-Soooo I am totally aware that we are nearing the end of what is acceptably considered soup season.
+I am totally aware that we are nearing the end of what is acceptably considered soup season.

-What we have here today is essentially a case of lazy man stuffed peppers – aka we get all the delicious flavors we know and love without ANY of the hassle.
+So what we have here today is essentially a case of lazy man stuffed peppers – aka we get all the delicious flavors we know and love without ANY of the hassle.

-We chop up a few veggies like onion and peppers (ummm obviously), brown some ground turkey in a skillet and then dump it all in a crockpot with some spices, tomato-y goodness and a can of black beans.
-Give it a stir, turn that sucker on and let it do it’s thing!
+We chop up a few veggies like onion and peppers, brown some ground turkey in a skillet and then dump it all in a crockpot with some spices, tomato-y goodness and a can of black beans.

 Easy, flavorful, healthy.
-AND makes for the most fantastic leftovers. <— Which is important business, yes?
+AND makes for the most fantastic leftovers.
+Which is important business, yes?

 - Let’s talk substitutions.
 You can absolutely use something other than ground turkey – my dad loves to use ground beef, and I’ve also made this with both ground chicken and pork.
-So use whatever you like!
+So use whatever you like.

 - I included the time to brown the ground turkey as part of the prep time for the recipe (and not the cook time).
 I figure this makes more sense with a crockpot dish, as the time in the slow cooker is completely hands off.